imbo/imboclient-python/README.md

 ======================

 A client for Imbo written in Python for 2.7.x
-Python 3 client will be provided as soon as a few of the issues have been resolved.
+Python 3.4 compatible client is provided in separate branch.

 Installation